tenebrius1/tp/docs/DeveloperGuide.md

 3. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 4. Should not require the use of remote databases.
 5. System should be able to run even if the data file has errors arising from a user manually editing it.
-6. Response to user command (add, delete, edit, match) should be visible within 2 seconds.
+6. Response to user commands (add, delete, edit, match) should be visible within 2 seconds.
-7. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+7. A user with above-average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 8. The system should be usable by a novice who may not be familiar with CLI. i.e. Users are not expected to key in complicated commands to get desired outputs.
 9. Product should not be able to send out any information to the student
 10. Product should not be able to verify the legitimacy of the information of the student or private tutor.